robipozzi/windfire-restaurants-ui/README.md

 * it delegates the dynamic definition of the configurations needed by Ansible to [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script
 * it delegates the creation of **config-aws.json** with dynamic definition of the configurations needed by Ansible to o [deployment/aws/appconfig-generator.sh](deployment/aws/appconfig-generator.sh) script

+### *Ansible dynamic configuration*
-1. The [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script dynamically defines, based on current AWS architecture, the following 2 files that are used by Ansible:
+The [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script dynamically defines, based on current AWS architecture, the following 2 files that are used by Ansible:
 * **ansible-aws.cfg**, which dynamically sets Ansible configuration.
 An example of such a configuration is reported in the following figure

 ![](images/ansible-aws.cfg.png)